krsatyam7/niet_codetantra/README.md

 # https://niet.codetantra.com/

-Here is the solutin for the Codetantra Labs.
+Here is the solution for the Codetantra Labs.

 Try to do it on your own.